schhatbar/PriorityPoll/simplified-docker/README.simplified.md

 If you see an error related to theme.json, run the build script again which will create the file automatically.

-### Entrypoint script error

-If you encounter entrypoint script errors, make sure the script has Unix line endings (LF, not CRLF).
+### Docker build fails with "failed to calculate checksum" errors

+If you encounter errors like `failed to calculate checksum` or `not found` during build:

+- This version has the entrypoint script directly embedded in the Dockerfile
+- No external entrypoint.sh file is required
+- Theme.json is also created directly in the container

 ## Database Schema